gleich/ritcs/README.md

 ## Uninstall

 Tried out `ritcs` and found it wasn't for you?
 Simply run following command to remove the local configuration and to remove the remote directories created on the CS machine.
-You can then uninstall the `ritcs` binary and it was if it was never on your system.
+You can then uninstall the `ritcs` binary and it is as if it was never on your system.

 ```bash
 ritcs uninstall